duleab/Fake-Image-Detection/INSIGHT_REPORT.md

 ![Per-channel pixel distribution histograms for Real vs. Fake images](images/task1_cell35_img1.png)

-**Figure 2 â€” Pixel Distribution Histograms.** This figure shows the per-channel (Red, Green, Blue) pixel intensity distributions for real and fake images overlaid on the same axes.
+**Figure 2 — Pixel Distribution Histograms.** This figure shows the per-channel (Red, Green, Blue) pixel intensity distributions for real and fake images overlaid on the same axes.
 The distributions for real images (green curves) are consistently shifted rightward compared to fake images (red curves), confirming the mean intensity difference.
 Additionally, the shape of the distributions differs slightly: real images show more natural, multi-modal distributions reflecting diverse real-world scenes, while fake images exhibit slightly smoother, more uniform distributions characteristic of neural network outputs.

 ### 5.3 Average Image Analysis

 ![Average image comparison showing mean RGB values for Real and Fake](images/task1_cell37_img1.png)

-**Figure 3 â€” Average Image Visualization.** This figure displays the pixel-wise average of 2,000 real images (left) alongside 2,000 fake images (center), with a difference map (right) highlighting where the averages diverge.
+**Figure 3 — Average Image Visualization.** This figure displays the pixel-wise average of 2,000 real images (left) alongside 2,000 fake images (center), with a difference map (right) highlighting where the averages diverge.
 The real average image (R=125.3, G=122.6, B=114.1) appears brighter and with more uniform color balance compared to the fake average (R=114.4, G=112.5, B=98.7).
 The difference map reveals that the largest divergences occur primarily in the blue channel, consistent with the pixel statistics above.
-This global brightness/color difference, while useful, is not the most reliable forensic signalâ€”it could be easily countered by simple post-processing.
+This global brightness/color difference, while useful, is not the most reliable forensic signal—it could be easily countered by simple post-processing.

 ### 5.4 Frequency Domain Analysis (FFT)